5r1kanth/GDPFall24-Group05/README.md

    * **Community Links:** Quick links to forums or group discussions.
    * **Resource Links:** Section for downloadable course materials.
    * **Footer:** Contains links to policies and contact information.

+ ## Key Elements of a Student Course Catalog Screen UI Elements for an Online Learning Platform
+   * **Header:** Contains the platform logo, navigation menu, and search bar for easy access to key areas.
+   * **Filter Options:** Allows users to filter and sort courses by category, level, and popularity.
+   * **Course Cards:** Displays individual courses with thumbnails, titles, descriptions, instructor names, ratings, and enrollment buttons.
+   * **Pagination Controls:** Provides navigation buttons for browsing through multiple pages of courses.
+   * **Featured Courses Section:** Showcases recommended courses based on user preferences and trends.
+   * **Recently Viewed Courses:** Offers quick access to courses the student has recently explored.
+   * **Popular Courses Section:** Highlights courses that are currently trending among students.
+   * **Additional Resources:** Links to supplementary materials or guides related to course content.
+   * **Footer:** Includes essential links such as contact information, privacy policy, and support resources.